-Academia Sánchez-Casal in Barcelona, Spain is renowned as the training ground for such stellar touring pros as Andy Murray, Svetlana Kuznetsova, Anna Ivanovic, Janko Tipsarevic, and others.
-It has now once again established a training facility in the U.S., after purchasing the former Naples Bath & Tennis Club in Naples, Florida.
-The academy had been here before, in 2007-2010, but as a tenant rather than an owner.
-Now former Top 10 singles player and No. 1 doubles player Emilio Sánchez himself has taken up full-time residence in Naples to manage the program.
-Most of the focus is on junior development—and Sanchez himself takes the courts to personally contribute his expertise.
-There are some 20 enrolled junior full-time (some living at the academy, others locally), a situation made possible by the addition of a school on site.
+Academia Sánchez-Casal in Barcelona, Spain is renowned as the training ground for such stellar touring pros as Andy Murray, Svetlana Kuznetsova, Grigo Dimitrov, Anna Ivanovic, Janko Tipsarevic, and others.
+It subswquently established a U.S. outpost in the U.S. at what had been the former Naples Bath & Tennis Club in Naples, Florida, installing former Top 10 singles player and No. 1 doubles player Emilio Sánchez himself as its full0-time director.
+Most of the focus is on junior development—and Sánchez himself takes the courts to personally contribute his expertise.
+There are some 65 enrolled junior full-time (some living at the academy, others locally), a situation made possible by the addition of a school on site.
 In addition there are afterschool programs (also available to the children of guests there for short stays) and summer and holiday junior camps.

 Adults do, however, also have their own program under Daniel Sorribas, an Argentinian who had previously run the programs for high-performance coaches and for adults at the Academia in Barcelona.
-So far, according to Sánchez, the numbers have been small: 4 to 6 a week, he told me, while also characterizing them as "very high standard", meaning highly committed players and tournament competitors.
+So far, according to Sánchez, adult attendance has remained relatively small, but he characterizes attendees as "very high standard", meaning highly committed players and tournament competitors.
 A quick glance at the curriculum suggests why: many of the options include not only the usual on-court drills but off-court fitness training as well.
 Student:pro ratios are kept low: never more than 4:1 and often less.

 Pro Shop: 239-641-0010